micycle1/PThreading/README.md

 }
 ```

 Alternatively, you can call `threadManager.bindDraw()` once -- in `setup` for example -- to bind the `draw()` method of the thread manager to the end of the draw method of the sketch.
-After doing this, you no longer need to make a manual call to `threadManager.bindDraw()` to draw threads.
+After doing this, you no longer need to make a manual call to `threadManager.draw()` to draw threads.

 ---